marcelofelixsalgado/financial-web/README.md

-# financial-balance-web
+# financial-web
-A temporary web application that display balance information
+A temporary web application that display financial information